 Under: Guitar Gear

-If your like me, you’ll want to use quite a guitar effects pedals but keep your signal chain clean.
-You will also want to make it easy to locate bad leads/pedals, so that your gig doesn’t have to stop when you have a problem.
-The solution could be to add a true bypass looper or to try and learn how to simplify your rig.
+If you’re like me, you’ll want to use quite a few guitar effects pedals, while keeping the signal chain clean.
+You’ll also want to make it easy to locate bad leads/pedals so that your gig doesn’t have to stop when you have a problem.

 What is a True Bypass Looper?

-As it’s name suggests, a true bypass looper removes the pedal from the chain in a way which doesn’t go though anything.
+As its name suggests, a true bypass looper removes the pedal from the chain in a way which doesn’t go through anything.
 So, no buffers, no long cable runs, nothing!
-You can learn more about the different types of loopers and how to build them by reading: How To Build A True Bypass Loop Pedal.

 Why should we use them?